-Eligibility
+Membership Eligibility

-A range of professional affiliation is necessary to ensure a balance of bias; however, the Committee will consist of a simple majority of members professionally affiliated with academia or government, the remainder may be selected from labor or industry.
+A range of professional affiliations is necessary to ensure a balance of disciplines and bias; however, the Committee will consist of a simple majority of members professionally affiliated with academia or government.
 Committee members serve in their individual capacity and do not serve as representatives of their organization or their employer.
 Each member of the Committee will have full voting rights for the purposes of the business of the Committee.
-Individuals seeking membership on the Committee and who are invited to participate as a Member Candidate, as well as those individuals who are invited to consult with the Committee do not have voting rights for the purposes of the business of the Committee.
-Committee leadership (Chair and Vice Chair) must be Voting Members of ACGIH[®].
+Committee leadership (Committee Chair and Vice Chair) must be Voting Members of ACGIH[®].
 Each member, Member Candidate, and consultant must have participated in the annual Conflict of Interest declaration and have signed an annual Conflict of Interest disclosure statement.